revgrid/revgrid/src-docs/architecture/client/components/canvas/index.md

 ## Rendering context

-Creates a {@link https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D | CanvasRenderingContext2D} for the canvas and then wraps it in a {@link common/types-utils/cached-canvas-rendering-context-2d!RevCachedCanvasRenderingContext2D:class | RevCachedCanvasRenderingContext2D} object.
+Creates a [CanvasRenderingContext2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) for the canvas and then wraps it in a {@link common/types-utils/cached-canvas-rendering-context-2d!RevCachedCanvasRenderingContext2D:class | RevCachedCanvasRenderingContext2D} object.
 The `RevCachedCanvasRenderingContext2D` object caches the context's properties and will not update them unless they are changed.
 All drawing related operations on the canvas use `RevCachedCanvasRenderingContext2D`.

 ## Resizing

-Ensures that the canvas element is always resized to match the size of its parent element ({@link client/components/focus/focus!RevCanvas#hostElement | hostElement}).
+Ensures that the canvas element is always resized to match the size of its parent element ({@link client/components/canvas/canvas!RevCanvas#hostElement | hostElement}).
 Resize related events are debounced to minimise the number of renders when resizing.

 ## Drag events